rotationalio/rotational.io/content/en/blog/2023-03-28-mocking-the-universe.md

 The same goes for code using gRPC.
 When a piece of code calls an RPC, you don't want to have to test the entire **gRPC service** as well as the network (which can be unreliable and *super* hard to test).
 But how can we avoid stepping into the implementation details when testing gRPC?

 The easiest way to get around this is to avoid gRPC altogether, with what we at Rotational refer to as **"package mocks"**.
-The second technique, which we call **"universal mocks"**, allows us to directly test gRPC methods in a more structured way Read on to learn more about both and see some examples.
+The second technique, which we call **"universal mocks"**, allows us to directly test gRPC methods in a more structured way.
+Read on to learn more about both and see some examples.

 ## Package Mocks